jrzyshr/azure-jenkins-devtest-env/README.md

 4) A Windows Server 2016 VM configured as a "jumpbox" with RDP access.
 5) Azure plugin for Jenkins to enable Jenkins to create/delete Azure Agent VMs
 6) Azure plugin for Jenkins to read/write artifacts from Azure Storage.
-7) Instructions for how to use & configure it all.
+7) Instructions for how to use & configure all of the pieces.